MariusEvans/Auswendig/README.md

 # Auswendig
 **Licence: Copyright (C) September 2018, Marius Evans, All Rights Reserved.
 See LICENECE.md for more details.**
+**Auswendig has been released, download the .zip file on the releases tab.**

 ## Information
 <br />